How To Fix Constant Apple ID Verification Password Popups on iPhone

-From time to time, you might be experiencing an “Apple ID Verification” popup, which prompts you to enter your password.
+From time to time your “Apple ID Verification” keeps popping up, asking you to enter your password.
 This can be a confusing experience when you are unsure of the cause of the issue and your iPhone keeps asking you to verify your Apple ID repeatedly.
-It then turns into a frustrating experience when none of the suggested steps resolve the verification trouble, because you cannot log in to your iCloud account.
-If you are affected by any of the above issues, see this handy troubleshooting guide.
+In our troubleshooting guide we explain how to stop the Apple ID verification popup and fix the issues with Apple ID.

 Apple ID Verification: What you can do about it